Zug Island: History

 Originally a marsh-filled peninsula at the mouth of the River Rouge, the territory now known as Zug Island served as an uninhabited Native American burial ground for thousands of years.
 Upon European arrival, the land was incorporated into Ecorse Township, making up the very northeast corner of the township.
 The beginning of interest in developing the land came when Samuel Zug, one of the founders of the Republican Party and a staunch abolitionist, came to Detroit from Cumberland County, Pennsylvania, in 1836 to make his fortune in the furniture industry with the money he earned as a bookkeeper.
 Shortly after, Marcus Stevenson, a Detroit financier, went into business with him.

-The Stevenson & Zug Furniture Company flourished until 1859 when Samuel Zug, by then a rich man, dissolved the partnership.
+The Stevenson & Zug Furniture Company flourished until 1859 when Zug, by then a rich man, dissolved the partnership.
 He decided to invest in real estate to provide security for his wife, Anna.
 Envisioning a luxurious estate on the Detroit River, Zug bought 325 acre of marshy land below Fort Wayne from the town of Delray in 1876.
 But the dampness was too much for the Zugs, and after 10 years they abandoned their home.

 In 1888, Zug allowed the River Rouge Improvement Company to cut a small canal through the south section of his property to more directly connect the Rouge River to the Detroit River.
 This Short Cut Canal, as it came to be known, was enlarged in the early 1920s by Henry Ford to allow large ships to more easily navigate to the Ford River Rouge Complex.
-In 1891, Zug completed the largest real estate transaction of the decade: he sold his island for $300,000 to industries that wanted it as a dumping ground.
+In 1891, Zug sold his island for $300,000 to industries that wanted it as a dumping ground.

 Zug became interested in politics and served as Wayne County Auditor under Gov. John J. Bagley.
-He died in 1896 when he was 80.
+He died in 1896 at age 80.